Who Is Liable in a Dog Attack?

 Disfigurement, Which Is Common in a Dog Bite Injury, Is Compensable

 That’s what disfigurement is, the change in the physical appearance of your body.
 There will be medical bills involved.
-We always send our clients to medical experts, board certified plastic surgeons, who will give us estimates on what the scar revision will ultimately cost.
+I always send the clients to medical experts, board certified plastic surgeons, who will give estimates on what the scar revision will ultimately cost.

 Pain and Suffering May Also Be Compensable